Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datafactory/sample2_data_pre_processing_with_azure_batch/src/orchestrator-app/README.md

 # Batch Orchestrator App

-This is a sample code for an orchestrator app which runs as a azure batch application on the orchestrator pool of the [reference architecture](../../README.MD#13-architecture).
+This is a sample code for an orchestrator app which runs as an Azure Batch application on the orchestrator pool of the [reference architecture](../../README.MD#13-architecture).
 It can be zipped and uploaded as an application which gets invoked from Azure Data Factory(ADF) via its custom activity.

 This sample application accepts two parameters `inputFile` and `outputPath` as parameters.
 You need to invoke the below command from ADF custom activity: